akashghimireOfficial/ECE740A02_Final_Project/Readme.md

 - Oxford dataset is already large & diverse, so augmentation sometimes reduces performance.
 - ResNet-UNet + no-augmentation gave the strongest performance overall.

----

-# Final Notes
-This repository contains:
-- training scripts
-- testing scripts
-- Grad-CAM & heatmap explainability tools
-- organized output folders

-Everything is modular so you can replace datasets or models easily.